Lumina97/TyriaTracker_Backend/README.md

 How to run :

-  - Clone repository to local machine
+  - Clone the repository dev branch to local machine
   - In `schema.prisma` change the `datasource db` to `datasource db {
         provider = "sqlite"